bartobenda/MarketPro-Customer-Retention-Analysis/README.md

 ## What is MarketPro?

-MarketPro is a SaaS platform offering a suite of solutions for small and mid-sized businesses to manage operations and optimize customer relationships.
+MarketPro is a SaaS platform with over 3000 customer, offering a suite of solutions for small and mid-sized businesses to manage operations and optimize customer relationships.
 With its diverse customer base spanning multiple industries, MarketPro enables businesses to improve customer engagement, reduce churn, and drive business growth.

 ## This Project